area4lib/area4/CONTRIBUTING.md

 6. If you need to, push extra commits (or rebase if requested).
 7. You should be done!

+## What to contribute

+There are many ways to contribute to area4!
+You can help improve the documentation, submit bug reports and feature requests, or write code which can be incorporated into area4.
+Don't be afraid to contribute to the project--the open source community will be here to help you should you need any!

 ## Coding

 This project code is intended to be...

 - Clean.
 Keep it well formatted and follow your favourite language conventions, so one can understand it.
 Documented.
 Keep it well documented, so one can learn from it.
 - Reusable.
-Keep it cohese and modular, with as little responsibility per programming unit (function, method, class, module, project) as possible, so one can reuse it.
+Keep it clean and modular, with as little responsibility per programming unit (function, method, class, module, project) as possible, so one can reuse it.
 - Testable.
 Keep it easy to debug and test, so one can be confident that it works properly.
 Please keep the [Travis CI build](https://travis-ci.com/RDIL/area4) and [Cirrus CI Build](https://cirrus-ci.com/github/RDIL/area4) at passing if possible.
 Travis doesn't directly test the code for errors, rather checks to see if it is safe and ready to deploy to PyPI if needed!
 - Python 3 compatible.
 Area4 aims to support Python 3 versions (including PyPy3.5), and does not support versions below Python3.
 The one thing that does not follow this rule is the package info function, which requires F-strings (which are only supported in Python 3.6 and above).